AntoineKhoury/AntoineKhoury.github.io/index.md

 # Welcome to Antoine Khoury's GitHub! 🚀

 ## 👨‍💻 About Me
 I'm Antoine, a Machine Learning Engineer and Music Producer based in Paris, France.
-With a Master's degree in Machine Learning & Computer Science from University College London, I specialize in innovative algorithm design and AI applications.
+With a Master's degree in Machine Learning from University College London, I specialize in innovative algorithm design and AI applications.
 Currently, I'm exploring the frontiers of AI in enhancing music production and search functionalities in tech applications.

 ## 🛠️ Technologies and Tools
-- **Programming:** Python, C++, JavaScript
+- **Programming:** Mainly Python, but also C++, C
 - **Frameworks & Libraries:** Tensorflow, Pytorch, Numpy, Pandas
 - **Tools:** Docker, AWS, Git
 - **Languages:** French (Native), English (Fluent), Spanish (Advanced)